RECOVER Injury Research Centre seeks volunteers with non-progressive speech disorder (dysarthria)

 Dr Brooke-Mai Whelan from RECOVER explained that individuals with speech disorders can be vulnerable to isolation and reduced quality of life as a result of their impaired ability to communicate.
 “Providing online speech treatment within the home will remove access barriers that many people face post-brain injury such as distance from services, difficulty walking, and specialised transport requirements,” Dr Whelan

-The research team is looking for male and female volunteers who are not currently in active speech therapy (or can cease therapy for the duration of this project), are at least six months post-injury, and have access to a computer and internet connectivity at home.
+The research team is looking for male and female volunteers who are not currently in active speech therapy, are at least six months post-injury, and have access to a computer and internet connectivity at home.

 To register your interest in participating, or to find out more information, please contact Dr Brooke-Mai Whelan on 07 3346 4785 or firstname.lastname@example.org.
 Further information about Be Clear Online can also be found on the ‘join our research’ page of the RECOVER website